ahwagner/igv2local/README.md

 Save to configuration file? (y/N): y
 ```

-If your machine is not authorized via SSH keys, you will be prompted for a password.
+If your machine is not authorized via SSH keys, you will be prompted for your remote host password each time you use `igv2local`.

 ```bash
 igv2local -h